THE NEVIN LAW FIRM

 - Special needs trusts – If a member of your family is receiving certain government benefits, receiving inheritance can have the unintended effect of causing your loved one to be ineligible for those benefits.
 A special needs trust is a means through which to transfer assets without impacting this needed government assistance.

 There are an impressive array of trust instruments that may benefit your specific situation and financial intentions.
-Our experienced estate planning attorneys have more than 40 years of experience setting up these instruments.
+Our experienced estate planning attorney has 50 years of experience setting up these instruments.
 We dedicate time and personal attention to our clients, to determine what tools best fit into your estate plan.

 Contact us today to get started on planning for the future